-The conversion fees proposed for dispensaries in the bill is quite high.
+The conversion fees proposed for dispensaries in the bill is quite high (page 42, lines 12-25).
 Even with the state 280e fix that passed last year, the tax liability for dispensaries is enormous.
 Right now, some dispensaries are still unable to pay their licensing fee for the medical program (\$40,000 annually) without breaking it into installments.
 And even then, many are having to get loans.
 We would request consideration of three things:

-- Allow conversion fees and licensee fees be paid in installments - Use 'total sales' data from METRC to compute conversion fees for dispensaries.
-This number is an easily verifiable number for both the regulator and licensees. - Consider changing the range of the conversion fees such that they would be broken down in \$2.5 million ranges after the initial under \$1 million in revenue.
-This could help ease the burden on lower revenue dispensaries.
+- Allow conversion fees and licensee fees be paid in installments.
+While we appreciate the 18 months allowed in House Bill 556 as amended, we would still request a longer period of time unless the amount of the conversion fee is to be decreased. - If the Committee decides to use a scale like the one proposed in the bill, we would urge the use 'total sales' data from METRC to compute conversion fees for dispensaries as opposed to 'gross revenue.'
+This number is an easily verifiable number for both the regulator and licensees.

+- If the Committee decides to use a scale like the one proposed in the bill, consider changing the range of the conversion fees such that they would be broken down in \$2.5 million ranges after the initial under \$1 million in revenue.
+This could help ease the burden on lower revenue dispensaries. - On page 43, lines 13-17, the legislation proposes a renewal fee that is not to exceed 10 percent of the licensee's annual gross revenue.
+It needs to be clarified that this renewal fee is not due at the same time of the conversion fee but rather upon license renewal, which is five years later.